dan-mba/python-math-graph/README.md

-# Flask Function Graphs
+# FastAPI Function Graphs

-Python Flask app to display graphs created using Numpy & Matplotlib.<br>
+Python FastAPI app to display graphs created using Numpy & Matplotlib.<br>
 The Pages are built using Jinja templates with Bootstrap & Jquery.